 - 3. Provide oversight of the NCWSS website and serve as the editor for electronic material posted on the NCWSS website. - 4.
+Provide to NCWSS archives copies of each NCWSS Newsletter, photos, and other items of historic importance assembled during term as editor. - 5.
 Prepare a notebook containing a list of responsibilities, specific details of activities, and relevant correspondence to be passed on to the successor who fills the position.